-- The economy is unpredictable and the District's funding cap determined by the state is subject to frequent change - The FTES targets for the Colleges in the District must be within a flexible range to increase or decrease based on information from the State and the District regarding the budge - The College will focus on evidence to inform the scheduling of its programs and courses - Current enrollment patterns and staffing ratios limit near-term program development
+- The economy is unpredictable and the District's funding cap determined by the state is subject to frequent change - The FTES targets for the Colleges in the District must be within a flexible range to increase or decrease, based on information from the State and the District regarding the budget - The College will focus on evidence to inform the scheduling of its programs and courses - Current enrollment patterns and staffing ratios limit near-term program development

 - Enrollments are constrained by facility and staff availability.
-Large numbers of part time instructors constrain program expansion - The need to replace a substantial number of retiring personnel will be challenging.
-It will be important to maintain high quality programs and services during the transition - Legislative Mandates will impact enrollment and college goals. - While the likelihood of adding new buildings to the inventory is the near future is doubtful, the development of the athletics program, renovation of the performing arts building, and a number of building modifications should remain as priorities.
+Large numbers of part-time instructors constrain program expansion - The need to replace a substantial number of retiring personnel will be challenging.
+It will be important to maintain high quality programs and services during the transition - Legislative mandates will impact enrollment and college goals. - The development of the athletics program and its associated facilities, the renovation of the performing arts building, and other building modifications remain priorities.